ankitkrsharma/medical_web_app/README.md

-# Medical Web App - Lungg Cancer Prediction System
+# Medical Web App - Lung Cancer Prediction System

 A full-stack web application designed for doctors to securely manage patient data and perform lung scan predictions using machine learning.
 It features a seamless interface for authentication, patient management, scan uploads, and AI-based result visualization.